dylanlan/dylanlan.github.io/getting-started.md

 # Playing

 If you just want to play for free, you can download the game right now, and get started!
-It's easiest to play on a Windows machine, but also possible to play on Linux using [Wine](https://www.winehq.org/).
+It's easiest to play on Windows, but also possible to play on Linux using [Wine](https://www.winehq.org/).
 I'm unsure about Macs!

+If you've already created a character, but you're not sure what to do next, check out this guide: [Entering Temuair](/awakening/2024/01/12/entering-temuair)

 You can install Darkages and create a new character in just 7 simple steps! (lucky!)

 ## Steps